 The heading says it all.
-MenuRighter does not work in 64-bit Excel.
+The MenuRighter download on this page works in 64-bit and 32-bit Excel.

 - MenuRighter doesn’t work on chart context menus, as far as I can tell.
 These menus are some new kind of beast.
 They can be modified using Ribbon XML

 - MenuRighter only allows limited edits to the Ply context menu – the one that appears when you right-click a sheet tab.
 I’m able to add commands from my own addins but rearranging or adding buttons from built-in context menus doesn’t work.
 The changes show up in MenuRighter after I’ve made them, but they don’t show up in the actual context menu.